-(Updated 1/30/2021) Notable Sacramentans – Joan Didion, the internationally celebrated author, was born in and spent most of her childhood in Sacramento.
+(Last Updated 6/1/2022) Notable Sacramentans – Joan Didion, the internationally celebrated author, was born in and spent most of her childhood in Sacramento.
 Didion died on December 23, 2021 at the age of 87.
 See “Updates” below for more information.

 The Didion House, located in the Poverty Ridge neighborhood, was Joan Didion’s home during her last two years of high school.